 The easiest and fastest way to get to Rives Du Lez is by the city tram, which runs every couple of minutes.
 Fares are only 1.60 euros for a one-way ticket but try and bring exact change as the ticket machines do not give you any.

 Avoid taxis if you can.
-We took one from the airport on arrival and set us back around 40 euros for a 15-minute ride, which I thought was pretty high!
-You can also jump in an Uber, as there were plenty around zipping people back and forth to the entrance of the venue.
+They are expensive.
+You can also jump in an Uber, as there are plenty around zipping people back and forth to the entrance of the venue.

 Montpellier offers dozens of housing options that include hotels, hostels and bed and breakfasts.
 To make your planning as easy as possible, take a look at the map here.

 Getting around Montpellier is fairly simple.
 The Montpellier Mediterranee Airport (MPL) is the closest landing point to the event which includes shuttle buses and tram stops for passengers without a car.